kashaf0007/AI-Driven-Development/README.md

 * This saves the developers time and can focus on complex task.

-2. *🤖 How do you see the future of Human–AI Collaboration in software development?*
+2. ** How do you see the future of Human–AI Collaboration in software development? 🤖 **

 	**ANSWER** :  🤝 AI or humans milkar software development karenge AI tool developer repetition nhi karega aur problem solve karega AI Code suggestion Dega box fix karega aur optimise performance which make development faster.